STRAVINSKY The Rake’s Progress

-WUORINEN “It Happens Like This”
+WUORINEN It Happens Like This

 “The gifted young bass-baritone Douglas Williams” (The New York Times) combines a “formidable stage presence” (Seattle Times) with “a bass voice of splendid solidity” (Music Web International), making him one of the most appealing singing actors of his generation.
-He has collaborated with leading conductors including Nicholas McGegan, Helmut Rilling, Sir Neville Marriner, John Nelson, and Christoph Rousset, in such prestigious venues as Lincoln Center, the Kennedy Center, Stuttgart’s Mozart-Saal, and the Frankfurt Alte Oper.
+He has collaborated with leading conductors including Sir Simon Rattle, Nicholas McGegan, Helmut Rilling, Sir Neville Marriner, John Nelson, and Christoph Rousset, in such prestigious venues as Lincoln Center, the Kennedy Center, Stuttgart’s Mozart-Saal, and the Frankfurt Alte Oper.
 His repertoire reaches over four centuries, being a sought-after interpreter of Monteverdi, Handel, Bach, and Mozart, in addition to the romantic and modern eras.

 Mr. Williams’ “superb sense of drama” (The New York Times) is as apparent on the concert stage as it is in opera.
-Concert highlights include a performance at Carnegie Hall of Charles Wuorinen’s It Happens Like This with the MET Chamber Ensemble and Handel’s Messiah with the Detroit and Houston Symphony Orchestras.
-Other recent performances include Beethoven’s Missa Solemni, Elgar’s Dream of Gerontius, and Bach’s St. John Passion.
+Recent highlights include the American premiere of Scarlatti’s La gloria di primavera at Carnegie Hall and California’s Orange County and Bay Area with Philharmonia Baroque Orchestra and conductor Nicholas McGegan; baroque programs with Les Talens Lyriques in Paris, Versailles, and Oslo; a performance at Carnegie Hall of Charles Wuorinen’s It Happens Like This with the MET Chamber Ensemble; and Messiah with Nashville, Detroit, Houston, and National Symphonies.
+Highlights of the 19/20 season include a series of concerts with the Philadelphia Chamber Music Society and Messiah with the New Jersey Symphony

 Mr. Williams trained at the New England Conservatory and the Yale School of Music.
 Raised in Farmington, Connecticut, he now lives in Berlin.